vinayaktiwari/AI-resume-analyser-and-job-recommender/README.md

 ## Files Included:

-1. **resume_analyzer.py:** This Python script contains the code for analyzing resumes, suggesting keywords, identifying missing skills, and recommending courses or books.

-2. **job_recommender.py:** Another Python script that handles the job recommendation process by analyzing the resume and job description to suggest suitable job opportunities.

-3. **README.md:** Detailed instructions on how to use PAUL, along with an overview of the included files and their functionalities.
+1. **README.md:** Detailed instructions on how to use PAUL, along with an overview of the included files and their functionalities.

-4. **requirements.txt:** List of Python dependencies required to run the scripts.
+2. **requirements.txt:** List of Python dependencies required to run the scripts.
 Use `pip install -r requirements.txt` to install them.

 ## Note: